HEAPLab/TAFFO/doc/OpenMPSupport.md

 #### Conversion pass
 At the end of the Conversion pass, it is necessary to transform back the trampolines into their original calls.
-TO do so, the original function is picked from the saved bitcast and placed in place of the trampoline call, which will be deleted.
+To do so, the original function is picked from the saved bitcast and placed in place of the trampoline call, which will be deleted.
 The original function will have the relevant arguments replaced accordingly, specifically the indirect function to be called and the shared variables needed.

 In the above example, TAFFO will correctly convert the floating-point instructions in fixed-points, and